Frequently Asked Questions

 You must have completed a degree from a four-year, accredited university or college to be eligible for the MDP program.
 International students that come from university systems that have a different structure must have graduated from an equivalent university degree program prior to applying.

-Where do Emory MDP graduates work, what kinds of jobs they get?
+Where do Emory MDP graduates work?

 PhD IN GLOBAL HEALTH AND DEVELOPMENT